poiyomi/PoiyomiDocs/docs/special-fx/glitter.md

 Enables or Disables AudioLink effects for Glitter.

 :::info
-This section allows control of the Glitter through [AudioLink](/docs/audio-link/audio-link.md).
-It will only be exposed when AudioLink is activated on the Material.
+The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 ### Alpha Band